This delicious summer stone fruit panzanella salad is hearty enough for a meal or great alongside a main course. It’s a great use for day-old bread!

 The fresh herbs finish this stone fruit panzanella salad off very nicely.
 I honestly don’t think it needs any dressing at all, but if you prefer it, a drizzle of white balsamic vinegar and extra virgin olive oil is all it needs for a little flavor without taking away from the amazing flavors in the salad itself.
 A pinch of sea salt and black pepper, and you’ve got an easy breezy summer meal or side on the table.
 I adore this salad with a glass of white wine or rosé.
 And if you really want to full experience, take it out on the back porch and watch the sunset with your favorite person.
 It’s the perfect way to end the evening and the summer in my book!

-A delicious summer panzanella salad with a stone fruit twist that's hearty enough for a meal or great alongside a main course.
+This delicious summer stone fruit panzanella salad is hearty enough for a meal or great alongside a main course.
 It's a great use for day-old bread!

 - 2 slices sourdough bread (or other crusty bread), cubed